blastframe/Custom-Bone-Property/README.md

-# Custom Bone Property for Blender

 ![Custom Bone Property](img/custom-bone-property.jpg)

-Easily add or remove custom properties on bones in the active armature with this Blender add-on.
+Easily add or remove custom properties on bones in the active armature with this **Blender** add-on.
 Designed for riggers and technical artists, it provides a flexible interface for batch property management, supporting a wide range of property types and naming conventions.

 **Selection behavior:**